 vi

 Is it scientific?
 No. Is it correct?
 Almost certainly.
 TVTropes is a set of empirical patterns for how stories on TV and other media work.
-It’s really useful, and a lot of fun.
+It’s really useful, and is a lot of fun.
 (Warning: it’s also incredibly addictive).

 In the same way, “Design Patterns: Elements of Reusable Object-Oriented Software4”, is a book detailing patterns of structure within Object-Oriented programming, such as:

-“[The] Adapter [pattern] allows classes with incompatible in-terfaces to work together by wrapping its own interface around that of an already existing class. . . ”
+“[The] Adapter [pattern] allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class. . . ”

 —Design Patterns, Wikipedia5